-Ladder Fall Accident: UK solicitor sets out the duties owed by your employer to ensure your safety when using a ladder at work
+Ladder Fall Accident: Discover the duties owed by your employer to ensure your safety when using a ladder at work

 What is a ladder fall accident claim?

-If you fall from a ladder and suffer injury you might be entitled to make a ladder fall accident claim, which is a claim for money to compensate you for the pain and suffering of any injury (such as a broken leg or arm) you experience together with compensation monies for any expenses and financial losses (such as lost income, medical expenses, etc.) you may have incurred as a result of your work accident.
+The compensation you can claim would be a sum of money to compensate you for the pain and suffering your injury causes you to experience (such as a broken leg or arm) together with compensation monies for any expenses and financial losses you may incur as a direct result of your ladder fall injuries (such as lost income, medical expenses, etc.).

 What is the UK law designed to protect you from a ladder fall accident